Criminal Background Check

 For additional information: Health Programs Background Check Information.

-Nursing students must have a current (not expired) CPR certification prior to beginning clinical nursing courses and throughout the duration of their enrollment in the nursing programs.
+Nursing students must have a current certification prior to beginning clinical nursing courses and throughout the duration of their enrollment in the nursing programs.
 Renewal requirements vary with different organizations.
-If CPR certification is NOT current, the student will NOT be allowed to continue and will be dropped from the course(s) immediately.
+If certification is NOT current, the student will NOT be allowed to continue and will be dropped from the course(s) immediately.

-Evidence of current CPR certification must be presented to each clinical instructor on the first day of each clinical course, every semester until graduation.
+Evidence of certification must be presented to each clinical instructor on the first day of each clinical course, every semester until graduation.

 - American Heart Association: BLS for Healthcare Providers